c-schumacher/Machine-Learning/README.md

 # Machine-Learning
-Example usage of various machine learning algorithms across a variety of datasets in Python and R
+Example usage of various preprocessing techniques and machine learning algorithms across a variety of datasets in Python and R